ahmetaa/fast-dnn/README.md

 	float[][] results = dnn.calculate(input); // output softmax result.

 ## Speed
 In general, this network is about a magnitude of order faster than a naive C++/Java implementation.
 According to my tests, it is more than 2 times faster than networks that uses BLAS (Via JBlas).
 BLAS uses optimization tricks and SIMD operations extensively.
-Once layz-batching is applied it will probably give a %30-%40 more relative speed improvement.
+Once lazy-batching is applied it will probably give a %30-%40 more relative speed improvement.
 This library allows usage of very large DNNs like the ones probably used by Google in recent years (4-5 2048 node hidden layers and 8000 output nodes).
 For small networks, speed difference may not be significant.

 ## Limitations
 * Only tested in Ubuntu Linux x86-64 (Event then, C++ side may need to be re-compiled).